sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 7d3e586e-delta
+## e08465ae-delta

-- [SuList] Force adding SystemUI and Settings to SuList
+- [SuList] Add `magisk --hide sulist enable/disable` CLI to enable/disable SuList
-- [MagiskHide] Logcat hide returned.
-MagiskHide can immediately switch between two method, SuList need reboot to switch between two method.
-Try to restart `logd` if logcat is broken and fall back to ptrace if restarting `logd` doesn't help.
+- [MagiskHide] Fix logcat hide might not work on old Android platform.
+In additional, you can enable or disable logcat proc monitor by `magisk --hide logcat enable/disable`

 If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)